Nolan1324/cryptopals-solves/sets/1/3/README.md

 #### Expected histogram computation

 To compute the expected histogram, I used the `nltk` package in Python to download an English text corpus, and then simply computed the frequency of each ASCII character.
 This approach was able to calculate frequencies for non-word characters as well, such as `'` and `\n`.
-Naturally, many ASCII characters, like `\0` had a frequencies of 0.
+Naturally, many valid ASCII characters, like `\0`, had frequencies of 0.

 We can compute the observed histogram of a plaintext guess in the same way (just counting characters).
 The sum of the elements of the observed histogram is the length of the plaintext.